You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Phone Data

-Because of this, mobile data is quickly becoming fast enough to cover all your basic internet needs.
+Because of this, mobile data is quickly becoming fast enough to cover all your basic Internet needs.

 SIM cards with mobile data from the ‘Big Three’ providers (AIS, True and Dtac) range from just THB49 up to THB1500 per month, depending on the package you want.

-These same providers also offer a number of pre-paid tourist SIMs of similar price, which are available in most larger 7/11 stores.
+These same providers also offer a number of pre-paid tourist SIMs of similar price, which are available in most larger 7-ELEVENs.
 These are inexpensive pay-as-you-go SIMs which last for a short set time (say around 7 days), which should be more than enough if you’re just here for a holiday or need something to tide you over while you wait for a home connection.

 Public Wi-Fi